Streamlining Account Creation & Subscription Flow for Conversion and Clarity

 Team: Myself, Design Director

-The goal was to create a seamless and intuitive subscription experience that increased conversion to membership.
+Create a seamless and intuitive subscription experience that increased conversion to membership.
 This meant rethinking the entire user journey, from sign in and account creation to checkout - to reduce friction, build trust, and align with Forbes’ broader digital strategy.

 Solution